tytydraco/yessleep/out/My_neighbor_always_had_the_best_Halloween_decorations_One_of_them_seemed_a_little_too_real.md

 I cried out and fell back onto the floor.
 This was impossible.
 Or at least, the scenario I had in my mind was.
 Maybe the wind had knocked him back into position, maybe Mike was pranking me.
 I crept back to the window.
 His car wasn’t there.
 And it hadn’t been there when I walked home just a couple hours ago.
 Had he really come home, repositioned the head, and then left, just to scare me?
 He didn’t seem like the type to do so.
 After all, he’d been the one to suggest moving it in the first place.
 I turned to look at the roof and almost fell over again.
 He was a full foot closer to the door than he had been just a minute ago.
 I shut the curtain and sat on the floor, shaking.

 My phone was on the bed.
 I quickly gabbed it and began to read about the attacks.
 There’d been more, and one guy had died.
 Nobody got a good look at who was doing it, they’d all been blindsided.
 They just knew he was strong, fast, and vicious.
-“Came out of nowhere” “I possibly strong.”
-“Almost supernatural.”
+“Came out of nowhere”.“Impossibly strong.”
+“Almost supernatural”.
 I looked at the date of the first attack.
 A lump formed in my throat.
 It was one day after I’d talked to Mike in his carport.
 One day after the creation of Skinny John.

 There was a story from my childhood, one that I’d never been able to erase from memory.
-Two guys and created a doll, a scarecrow kind of thing, and treated it terribly.
+Two guys had created a doll, a scarecrow kind of thing, and treated it terribly.
 Punched it, spat on it, threw things at it.
 Called it names.
 At the end of the story, the thing came alive and killed both of them.
 It was just a story.
 But what if this wasn’t?

 Mike said he’d gotten the coat from a guy who’d just died.
 What if he was evil?
 What if he was haunting the creation?
 Thoughts that seemed absurd now didn’t seem off the table anymore.
 I knew what I’d seen.
 I gathered my things and ran out of my house.